-If the product is likely to cause damages, companies should firstly adopt all the necessary measures to prevent the product placed on the market from continuing to generate damages so as to prevent future litigation and liabilities.
-This may include taking all necessary measures to ensure that the information is well disseminated and ensure the effectiveness of a complete, timely product recall.
+If the product is likely to cause damages, companies should first adopt all the necessary measures to prevent the product placed on the market from continuing to generate damages, so as to prevent future litigation and liabilities.
+This may include taking all necessary measures to ensure both that the information is well disseminated, as well as the effectiveness of a complete, timely product recall.